tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 As a final recap of this activity, explain to students that abstraction and encapsulation are techniques that every good programmer uses to make their code more readable and reusable.
 Striving to write code in this manner will make it easier to share code, and it shows a level of programming self-mastery that senior developers will recognize.

-Explain that the next several activities will continue to build and iterate on the trading framework until everyone has a live algorithmic trading application working that can be used for real trading!
+Explain that the next several activities will continue to build and iterate on the trading framework, until everyone has a live algorithmic trading application working that can be used for real trading!

 ---